“It’s a certainty that if Judy gets any more talented, she’ll probably explode.” – “Liberty” magazine, 1945

 March 19, 1963: Here are some press clippings regarding the “Judy Garland and Her Guests Phil Silvers and Robert Goulet” CBS-TV special which premiered on this night from 8:30 – 9:30 p.m.
 The show had been taped from January 30 through February 3, 1963.

 March 19, 1964: Judy was rushed to Cedars of Lebanon Hospital, apparently suffering from an attack of appendicitis, according to her physician, Dr. Lee Siegel.
 She was released the next day.
 It turned out she did not have appendicitis but abdominal pains caused by a flu bug.
 She was ordered to rest a week before resuming any acting or singing.

-March 19, 1969: Judy opened in Stockholm, Sweden.
-Johnnie Ray opened for her.
+March 19, 1969: Judy’s first night in concert in Stockholm, Sweden.
+Johnnie Ray opened the show for her.
 The show was a huge success.
 Judy received a standing ovation that lasted 10 minutes!

 Mickey Deans allegedly caught unauthorized professional recording equipment in the audio booth so he opened up the audio levels, ruining the recording.

 Photos from the collection of Kim Lundgreen.
 Thanks, Kim!